'Perplexed' India says U.S. probably still most important ally

 "I think as uncertainties mount, as volatility grows, I think people do value a strong American presence," Jaishankar said.

-He noted efforts last year by then-U.S. Deputy Defense Secretary Ashton Carter to deepen bilateral defense ties, including proposed co-development of the next version of the Javelin anti-tank missile now built by Raytheon Co and Lockheed Martin Corp.
+He noted efforts last year by then-U.S. Deputy Defence Secretary Ashton Carter to deepen bilateral Defence ties, including proposed co-development of the next version of the Javelin anti-tank missile now built by Raytheon Co and Lockheed Martin Corp.

 (Additional reporting by Phil Stewart; Writing by David Brunnstrom; Editing by Peter Cooney)